 If you’ve ever wondered what to do with that one last bloom from the garden as Fall sets in, grab an ink stamp holder the next time you’re out hunting for those vintage treasures.
 I can promise this will be the fastest, easiest and cutest 5 minute project you’ll ever do!

-We were on the way back from a rare Saturday appointment when we stopped in at our favourite antique market much later than we would usually go.
+We were on the way back from out of town when we stopped in at our favourite antique market much later than we would usually go.
 When you snooze you lose, but in this instance the timing was perfect because we probably would have overlooked this piece had we gotten there earlier!

 A few weeks ago, when I was at the grocery store, I purchased a few succulents at the flower kiosk.
 It occurred to me that since they sell flowers and put together arrangements, they would have some flower water tubes on hand!

-Sure enough, I was able to purchase a dozen of the larger tubes (for under $5)!
+Sure enough, I was able to purchase a dozen of the tubes!*

 The ink stamp holder sat in my craft studio for months.
 My original plan for it was to remove the stamps and replace them with the water tubes filled with flowers.
 The slots that hold the stamps are perfect for holding water tubes too!
 However, that plan changed for the better when, a few days ago, our neighbour brought us one lone Dalia from her garden!